cloudfoundry/docs-running-cf/managing-cf/logging.html.md

 title: Cloud Foundry Logging
 ---

-This section contains information useful for debugging Cloud Foundry system components.
+This section contains information for debugging Cloud Foundry system components.

 ##Component Logging

-The Cloud Foundry components share a common interface for configuring their logs.
+The Cloud Foundry components share a common interface for configuring logs.
 For more information, see the READMEs for the [DEA](http://github.com/cloudfoundry/dea_ng#logs), the [Cloud Controller](http://github.com/cloudfoundry/cloud_controller_ng#logs), or for [Steno](http://github.com/cloudfoundry/steno), the logging library that these components use.

 In `cf-release`, the components are all configured in a similar way:

-* All of the job's log files are located in the directory `/var/vcap/sys/log`, on the machine where the job is running.
+* All of the job's log files are located in the directory `/var/vcap/sys/log` of the machine on which the job is running.
 * The job's main logs are written to a file named `<job-name>.log`.
 * Any output written directly to the job's stdout and stderr is written to `<job-name>.stdout.log` and `<job-name>.stderr.log`, respectively.